IBM Awards & Recognizes Achievement of Special Moments Photography

 • Datanational Business Partner

-® IBM, the IBM logo, the e-business logo, Lotus, Lotus Notes, Lotus Domino, and Sametime are trademarks of IBM Corporation in the United States, other countries, or both
+® International Business Machines, the IBM logo, the e-business logo, Lotus, Lotus Notes, Lotus Domino, and Sametime are trademarks of IBM Corporation in the United States, other countries, or both.

-This case study illustrates how one IBM customer uses IBM Lotus products.
+This case study illustrates how one International Business Machines customer uses International Business Machines Lotus products recognized in the IBM Awards.
 Many factors have contributed to the results and benefits described.
 IBM does not guarantee comparable results.
 All information contained herein was provided by the featured IBM customer.
-IBM does not attest to its accuracy.
+International Business Machines does not attest to its accuracy.
 Nothing contained in this documentation is intended to, nor shall have the effect of, creating any warranties or representations from IBM or expressed or implied recommendation or endorsement by IBM of any third party product or service.

-Special Moments plans to grow — and to continue to add to its Lotus Domino solution.
+Special Moments plans to grow and to continue to add to its Lotus Domino solution.
+The IBM Awards are very significant.
 On the back end, it is considering migrating to a SQL database because of its powerful processing and querying tools.
 Special Moments also plans to use additional Lotus applications to improve its ability to collaborate with customers.

 “Down the line, we will probably implement Lotus Instant Messaging (Sametime®) so that through our Web site a customer can chat with a sales representative or photographer,” Abel says.
 “And we’re also considering Lotus Web Conferencing (Sametime) for bringing folks together to meet with each other conveniently online.”